AnthonyCHigney/home/_pages/Research.md

 <p><h3>Works in Progress</h3></p>

-<strong>Higney, A.</strong>, Nick Hanley, Katherine Simpson, 2026.
+<strong>Higney, A.</strong>, Hanley, N., Simpson, K., 2026.
 Willingness to pay to manage the risks of historic coastal landfills.

 <strong>Higney, A.</strong>, 2024.
 What is Estimated in a Meta-Regression?